UBC-MDS/rainfall_prediction_g12/README.md

 Here we choose to use a parquet file to transfer the dataframe from Python to R for the following reasons:

 - `Parquet` has already well implemented in `pandas`, we can perform the transformation by the function `to_parquet` directly.
 -  `Parquet` files work well with rarrow.
-By default rarrow reads and processes da

-We chose to use a parquet file to transfer the dataframe from Python to R because parquet files work well with rarrow. rarrow is ideal because by default, it reads and processes data in chunks, which we saw greatly improved our CSV loading time.
+By default rarrow reads and processes data in chuncks, which will greatly improve the loading time.

 ## Contributors
 The following people contributed to the rainfall prediction project: